 “If somebody came up and hit .450, stole 100 bases, and performed a miracle in the field every day, I’d still look you right in the eye and tell you that Willie was better.
 He could do the five things you have to do to be a superstar: hit, hit with power, run, throw and field.
 And he had the other magic ingredient that turns a superstar into a super Superstar.
 Charisma.
 He lit up a room when he came in.
-He was a joy to be around.”
+He was a joy to be around.” — Leo Durocher, Mays’s first major-league manager, in Nice Guys Finish Last1

-Many contemporary players and writers agree with Leo Durocher’s assessment of Willie Mays as the best all-around player in baseball history.
-Mike Lupica, longtime columnist for the New York Daily News, quoted the late Boston columnist George Frazier on the combination and star power of an athlete such as Mays.
-“That guy has some Willie Mays in him, the same way you used to say this singer or that had some Elvis in him.”2 Former teammate and manager Bill Rigney said about Mays, “All I can say is that he is the greatest player I ever saw, bar none.”3 In baseball’s never-ending attempts to somehow order its gods, Mays is the only contender whose proponents rarely use statistics to make their case.
-It is as if Mays’s 660 home runs and 3,283 hits somehow sell the man short, that his wonderful playing record is almost beside the point.
+In baseball’s never-ending attempts to somehow order its gods, Mays is the only contender whose proponents rarely use statistics to make their case.
+It is as if Mays’ 660 home runs and 3,283 hits somehow sell the man short, that his wonderful playing record is almost beside the point.
 With Mays it is not merely what he did – but how he did it.
 He scored more than 2,000 runs, nearly all of them, it would seem, after losing his cap flying around third base.
 He is credited with more than 7,000 outfield putouts, many exciting, some spectacular, a few breathtaking.
 How do you measure that?
 An artist and a genius, for most of his 22 seasons in the big leagues, you simply could not keep your eyes off Willie Mays.

 Anna gave birth to the third-generation Mays ballplayer, Willie Howard Mays, on May 6, 1931.
-According to Charles Einstein, the author of several books with and about Mays, a former Birmingham Black Barons teammate once said of Willie Mays, “His momma had but one.”5 In truth, Anna died in 1953 giving birth to her 11th child, but that was long after she and Kitty Kat had split up and she was married to a man named Frank McMorris.
+According to Charles Einstein, the author of several books with and about Mays, a former Birmingham Black Barons teammate once said of Willie Mays, “His momma had but one.”5 In truth, Anna died in 1953 giving birth to her 11th child, but that was long after she and Cat had split up and she was married to a man named Frank McMorris.

 Willie stayed with his father after his parents separated.
-When he was 10 years old the family moved from a company-owned house in Westfield to Fairfield, another suburb of Birmingham.
-Cat was now a Pullman porter on the Birmingham-to-Detroit train and Willie was virtually raised by Anna’s two young orphaned sisters, Aunt Sarah and Aunt Ernestine.
+When he was 10 years old, the family moved from a company-owned house in Westfield to Fairfield, another suburb of Birmingham.
+Cat was now a Pullman porter on the Birmingham-to-Detroit train, and Willie was virtually raised by Anna’s two young orphaned sisters, Aunt Sarah and Aunt Ernestine.

 Willie attended Fairfield Industrial High School, where he was trained to be a cleaner or presser for a laundry.
 He starred as a football quarterback and averaged 20 points per game in basketball.
 The school did not have a baseball team, so he played second base and center field alongside his father on the Fairfield Industrial League team and the semipro Gray Sox.
-Needless to say, both teams were solely African-American, as were their opponents and their fans.
+Needless to say, both teams were solely African American, as were their opponents and their fans.
 These games drew as many as 6,000 fans.

 Willie excelled in the Industrial League and, briefly in 1947, for a Negro minor-league team called the Chattanooga Choo-Choos, essentially a farm team for the Birmingham Black Barons of the Negro American League.
 When he turned 16, Cat introduced him to Piper Davis, the manager of the Black Barons.
-Davis became very influential in Mays’s life.
-That was the year Jackie Robinson broke the color barrier with the Brooklyn Dodgers, but Mays asserts that the bigger breakthrough came in 1946, when Robinson broke into white baseball with the Montreal Royals in the Brooklyn Dodgers’ farm system.
+Davis became very influential in Mays’ life.
+That was the year Jackie Robinson broke the color barrier with the Brooklyn Dodgers, but Mays asserts that the bigger breakthrough came in 1946, when Robinson broke into White baseball with the Montreal Royals in the Brooklyn Dodgers’ farm system.
 Mays much later remarked, “Every time I look at my pocketbook, I see Jackie Robinson.”8

 Cat Mays, Piper Davis, and Willie’s high-school principal insisted that Mays should graduate from high school, so he played only in the Black Barons’ weekend home games until the school year was over.
 Ineligible to play high-school sports, he was by far the youngest player on the defending champions of the Negro American League.